The Most Beautiful Canals in Amsterdam

 The Grachtengordel (Canal Belt)

-The Grachtengordel, or Canal Belt, is a UNESCO World Heritage site and one of the most iconic areas in Amsterdam.
-Built during the Dutch Golden Age in the 17th century, this belt consists of four main canals:
+The Grachtengordel, or Canal Ring, is a Unesco World Heritage and one of the greatest areas of Amsterdam.
+The belt of the four principal canals was created during the Dutch Golden Age in the 17th century.

 - Herengracht (Gentlemen’s Canal)